 Islamic Jihad (PIJ)

 Islamic Jihad acts as an elite vanguard rather than a broad community-based movement and is opposed to political engagement with Israel.
 While Islamic Jihad is sharply critical of the Palestinian Authority and its policies, it does not participate in politics and limits its role to military confrontation with Israel; however, it once had representatives participating in Palestinian Central Council meetings.
-It is thought to have good working relations with Egyptian intelligence.
+It is thought to have good working relations with Egyptian intelligence, although it has moved closer to Iran under its new leader Ziyad al-Nakhalah.
 PIJ has supported intra-Palestinian reconciliation efforts between Hamas and Fatah.

 The organisation upholds a secretive and ostensibly disciplined cell-based structure.
-Ziyad al-Nakhalah was elected secretary general in September 2018, succeeding PIJ founder Ramadan Shalah, The group is funded by Iran.
+Ziyad al-Nakhalah was elected secretary general in September 2018, succeeding PIJ co-founder Ramadan Shalah.
+The group is funded by Iran.